imagej/imagej.github.io/_pages/plugins/shape-smoothing.md

 # Parameters

-{% include img src="/media/plugins/shape-smoothing-gui.png" width="320" caption="Shape-Smoothing parameters" %}
+{% include img src="shape-smoothing-gui" width="320" caption="Shape-Smoothing parameters" %}

 At first users have to choose on how they want to define the smoothing: via relative or absolute number of FDs to be "kept".